 In this post I am going to give you some tips on changes you can start making today that will start you off on your amazing journey to health.
 And you will start to feel good within days, and every day better and better after that.

 Below are my top tips for starting your healthy journey.
-Make 1-3 changes a week and stick to them, don’t try to do too much at once, and give yourself a chance to get used to this different way of living.
+Make a couple of changes a week and stick to them, don’t try to do too much at once, and give yourself a chance to get used to this different way of living.

 I know not everybody can afford fancy superfoods and gym memberships so I have made allowances for that.
 You can live a healthy lifestyle on ANY budget and you really shouldn’t let a lack of funds be the reason for not giving your body good wholesome food and regular exercise.

 WHAT IS A HEALTHY LIFESTYLE? – YOUR ULTIMATE GUIDE

 Start by taking a look in your kitchen cupboards, fridge, and freezer and take note of all the high fat and high sugar foods you have.
 If you look at labels then you can see at a glance how much sugar is in a food, it is under the ‘carbohydrates of which sugars‘ section.
 Anything over 22.5g per 100g is considered high, and anything under 5g is considered low.

 The average person is consuming more than double the ‘safe’ amount of sugar than the recommended guidelines.
 I say ‘safe’ because it is in fact dangerous to repeatedly consume more than our bodies can assimilate – too much sugar causes a high blood sugar spike, which triggers an insulin response, and when this happens on a continuous basis things will eventually turn ugly.